-Come for a bath and a look at the great white terraces of Turkey.
+Come for a bath and a look at the great white terraces of the heritage site Hierapolis-Pamukkale in central Turkey.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.